UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_Shader.rst

-BL_Shader(EXP_PyObjectPlus)
+KX_Shader(EXP_PyObjectPlus)
 ===========================

 base class --- :class:`EXP_PyObjectPlus`

-.. class:: BL_Shader(EXP_PyObjectPlus)
+.. class:: KX_Shader(EXP_PyObjectPlus)

-   BL_Shader is a class used to compile and use custom shaders scripts.
+   KX_Shader is a class used to compile and use custom shaders scripts.
 It supports vertex, fragment and geometry shader scripts.
    The shader is compiled with a generated header for the three shaders scripts.
    This header set the ``#version`` directive, so the user must not define his own `#version`.